 How to effectively use videos on your website

+Using Videos on your website?
+Really?
 If a picture is worth a thousand words about your company, what does that say about a video that produces an average of 25 – 30 pictures a second?
-We will focus no on How to effectively use videos on your website.
+We will focus on how to effectively use videos on your website.

 Since the early days of marketing, videos and images has been used to paint a picture of what your business is about.
 This is also true about your website.
 Websites however, need to be fast.
 Uploading the videos to your site can take up a great amount of resources: